SCOTT SIMON, Host:

 Stephanie McIlvain denied the hospital incident under oath in late 2005.
 According to Greg LeMond, she said something completely different the year before.

-Mr. GREG LeMOND (Former Cyclist): I'm Greg LeMond, three-time Tour de France winner, raced professionally for 14 years and retired in 2004.
+GREG L: I'm Greg LeMond, three-time Tour de France winner, raced professionally for 14 years and retired in 2004.

 GOLDMAN: In July of 2004, former Tour de France champion Greg LeMond had a conversation with Stephanie McIlvain in which they discussed the Indiana hospital room incident.
 NPR viewed a transcript of that conversation referring to Lance Armstrong's alleged admission of drug use.
 McIlvain told LeMond, quote, "I was in that room.
 I heard it."
 End quote.
 Greg LeMond says McIlvain felt Armstrong's alleged admission tarnishes his legendary story about coming back from cancer, a story that's included repeated denials of performance-enhancing drug use.

 MOND: I know that she was incredibly disappointed.
 She had a kid that had some disabilities and she was angry about - that he was fooling the cancer community with his - I guess what she said - lies.

 GOLDMAN: Greg LeMond's account is backed up by a veteran cycling photographer and journalist named James Startt.
 He was also deposed in the case last year.
 Under oath, Start said he ran into Stephanie McIlvain at the 2004 Tour de France and they had a brief conversation.
 Start had heard about Armstrong's alleged admission of performance-enhancing drug use.
 In his testimony, James Start said, I asked her did it definitely happen, and she said, yes, it did.